lenddoefl/ews-client-php/README.md

 }
 ```

-Execute `php composer.phar install`, and you should be good to go.
+Execute `php composer.phar install --no-dev`, and you should be good to go.

 In order to use EWS clients, ensure that you `require 'vendor/autoload.php';` in your application.
 See <https://getcomposer.org/doc/01-basic-usage.md#autoloading> for more information.